The sad reality is that nearly 50% of all marriages end in divorce. The best way to prevent that? Talk about the unsexy stuff before you tie the knot.

-If you’re unfamiliar with what a prenuptial agreement involves, then read on for a few details you should know.
+If you’re unfamiliar with what a prenup involves, then read on for a few details you should know.

 What does a prenup cover?

-There is no standardized one-size-fits-all prenup.
-Each contract should be individually tailored to suit the personal and financial situation of each couple.
+There is no standardized, one-size-fits-all prenup.
+Each contract should be individually tailored to suit each couple’s personal and financial situation.

 Does a prenup cover child custody or child support?

 Nope!
-There are limits on what a prenup can contain and some of these restrictions include decisions on child custody, child support, parenting time and visitation rights.
+There are limits on what a prenup can contain, and some of these restrictions include prohibiting decisions on child custody, child support, parenting time, and visitation rights.

 What happens when you sign a prenup?